conbon27/erddap/README.md

 Use Bob's included ***generatedatasets.xml*** script to automate the basic outline creation of the xml required for a particular dataset, otherwise it will take a while and you **will** make mistakes.

    This will ask you questions such as the location of the *dataset, its username, password, the associated schema, the primary key* and various other general pieces of connection specific information required to connect and understand the source data.

 Following the successful completion of the dataset questionnaire (if it's unsuccessful, an error trace will be produced and you can use that along with the *log.txt* file in the **ERDDAP** folder to debug your code), copy in the produced xml data to the bottom of the existing *datasets.xml* file.

-All going well, the next time the **ERDDAP** instance is updated (either according to the timer set up by minutes in *setup.xml* or by you manually rebooting the service on **Tomcat**), the dataset should appear in the ERDDAP index.
+All going well, the next time the **ERDDAP** instance is updated (either according to the timer set up by minutes in *setup.xml* or by you manually rebooting the service on **Tomcat**), the dataset should appear in the **ERDDAP** index.

 Ensure that the data can be viewed in-browser, so that you receive no numbered errors and can fully interrogate the data in GEOJSON.

-      - If GEOJSON is inaccessible, you may need to introduce a small script to generate longitude/latitude based on a geometric data type or add a tummy time field to each row of data you want displayed in the database.
+   - If *GEOJSON* is inaccessible, you may need to introduce a small script to generate *longitude/latitude* based on a geometric data type or add a tummy time field to each row of data you want displayed in the database.

    - Depending on your source DBMS, this can be achieved using scripts to create and add data to views.

-      - Once a view is created, you can add that to the datasets.xml file in the same way as you followed above and it should pass testing this time.
+   - Once a view is created, you can add that to the *datasets.xml* file in the same way as you followed above and it should pass testing this time.

-      - You may need to add the SRID to the dataset.
+   - You may need to add an *SRID* to the dataset.

    - The dataset should then support **WMS** features.

 To support metadata vocabularies, you can manually enter in what **IOOS** category each parameter equates.